Extemporaneous speaking: Structure of a speech

-A successful Extemporaneous Speech begins with an introduction that catches the listener's attention, introduces the theme, and answers the question through two to three areas of analysis.
-This is followed by a conclusion, which summarizes the speech and may have an impact upon the audience.

-The introduction is usually structured as a 1-minute, 30-second section, grabbing the attention of the audience, utilizing background information (including sources) to build credibility, and finishing with a statement of significance (stating why the topic is important).
-After that, competitors conclude their introduction by going into a basic overview of the structure of the speech, including the question, an umbrella answer (sometimes called a thesis), and a preview of the areas of analysis.
+A successful extemporaneous speech begins with an introduction that is usually structured as a 1-minute, 30-second section.
+Competitors conclude their introduction by providing a basic overview of the structure of the speech, including the question, an umbrella answer (sometimes called a thesis), and a preview of the areas of analysis.

-An individual point in Extemporaneous Speaking is typically structured like a basic paragraph, with a claim, warrant, and impact that collectively take up 1 minutes and 30 seconds.
+An individual point in extemporaneous speaking is typically structured like a basic paragraph, with a claim, warrant, and impact that collectively take up 1 minute and 30 seconds.
 Each point usually incorporates two to three sources to build credibility and provide information for analysis, and a mix of both broad argumentation and specific examples.
 Finally, the end of a point usually links back to the speaker's answer to the question, which functions as an impact.
-Some schools of thought argue that the impact of a point should link to a scenario outside of the scope of the question, but most competitive circuits in high school and collegiate competition value a link back to the answer to the question instead.
+Some schools of thought argue that the impact of a point should link to a scenario outside the scope of the question, but most competitive circuits in high school and collegiate competition value a link back to the answer to the question instead.

-The conclusion, which lasts for between 30 seconds and 1 minute follows the basic format of the introduction, but backwards, starting with the speaker restating the question, answer, and review of the three points.
+The conclusion, which lasts between 30 seconds and 1 minute, follows the basic format of the introduction in reverse order, starting with the speaker restating the question, the answer, and the review of the three main areas of analysis.
 Finally, the speech finishes with a "clincher"—a rhetorical tool that leaves an audience with something to think about.